glitchub/harduino/README.md

 Harduino - support for Arduino hardware without the Arduino IDE.

-Requires avr-gcc and friends, and avrdude downloader.
+Requires avr-gcc/binutils, and the avrdude downloader.

 Projects:

     Each project has its own directory, containing at least main.c, main.h, and make.inc.

     main.c must, of course, contain the project's main().

     main.h includes all other headers and contains project-specific definitions for each driver. gcc will include main.h automatically when building all